-A major talking point here is that DX12 was dropped for the new game, which is odd considering it was in the previous version.
+A major talking point here is that DX12 was initially dropped for the new game, which is odd considering it was in the previous version.
 It's even more confusing considering Hitman was one of the best DX12 implementations.
-It speaks to the amount of extra work maintaining two separate APIs requires, and with a lack of AMD branding this round, apparently DX12 was deemed unnecessary.
+DX12 support was later restored, after many months, but these tests were all run prior to that patch.
+It speaks to the amount of extra work maintaining two separate APIs requires, but we'll likely see more games supporting both DX11 and DX12 for quite a while.

 In terms of hardware, most mainstream GPUs (GTX 1050 Ti / RX 570 and above) can run Hitman 2 at 1080p and 60fps or more, and while you'll also benefit from a faster CPU in some areas (especially larger crowds), just about any CPU from the past five years should suffice.

 As for features, Hitman 2 does okay, with some minor omissions.
 There are 10 graphics settings to tweak, but no global presets.
 You can cap the frame rate at 30 or 60 FPS (with Vsync), or disable Vsync and run fully unlocked.
 There's also no option to change the field of view, though it does auto-adjust based on your resolution.
 Similarly, you can play the game in 21:9 aspect ratio but you'll get black bars on cutscenes.
 You can rebind keys to your heart's content, but if you're using a controller you'll have to use the default settings.
 And finally, mod support is not present in any capacity, so outside of hacks and reshade mods we don't expect to see much in the way of user generated content.